phil-pappas/News_Articles_Classifier/README.md

-_Instructions: In order to execute this project you will have to download the files manually as they are too large for uploading them in a Github repo_
+_Note: The present repo is set only for demonstration purposes.
+If you would like to execute this project, please reach out to me for instructions.
+If you would like to have a look at the original datasets, you will have to download the files manually as they are too large for uploading them in a Github repo_ <br/>
+_<b>Important</b>: If Github is unable to load a notebook, please use [Jupyter NBViewer](https://nbviewer.jupyter.org/) by just copying-pasting the Github link of the corresponding notebook.
+That will render the notebook view properly._

 # News Classifier